Planned giving programs:

 This is a frequently used asset for all forms of charitable gifts and provides the most immediate deductions.
 Tax savings are not the reason friends support our endeavors, of course, but they do enable supporters to do more than they might have thought possible.
 But the results may be better if you give investment assets that have gone up in value.

 People often are surprised to learn that there are different tax results from giving different types of property.
-Gifts of highly appreciated securities, for example, may be particularly favorable.
-If stocks have been owned more than one year, then donors can deduct not just their original cost, but also any “paper profit” present in the gift.
+Gifts of highly appreciated securities, for example, maybe particularly favorable.
+If stocks have been owned for more than one year, then donors can deduct not just their original cost, but also any “paper profit” present in the gift.
 Best of all, there are no capital gains taxes due when you give securities.
 Mutual funds and other types of investments offer the same advantages.

 Tax benefits available for gifts of highly appreciated real estate are virtually identical to those for gifts of securities that have gone up in value.
 First, you avoid capital gains tax on your profit.
 Second, you receive an income tax charitable deduction for the full fair market value of the property you contribute.